Margueritte Harmon Bro: Personal life

 Bro was born in David City, Nebraska, to Andrew Davidson Harmon and Alice Harmon on August 5, 1894.
 Andrew Davidson Harmon was a Disciples of Christ minister at churches in St. Paul, Minnesota, and Omaha, Nebraska, president of Transylvania College, and president of the International convention of the Disciples of Christ.
-Bro attended Cotner College, graduating in 1917.
-She married Albin C. Bro in 1918.
+She attended Cotner College, graduating in 1917.

+Harmon married Albin C. Bro in 1918.
 Bro and her husband moved to China, where they headed a boys' school in the central part of the country.
-Their son Harmon Bro was born in China.
+Their son, Harmon Bro, was born in China.
 Their daughter Alice Bro Racher was born in Kuling in 1923.
 They also had a son named Kenneth.
 While in China, Bro became close friends with Pearl Buck, who was also teaching at the University of Nanjing at that time.

-Bro died in her home in Park Forest, Illinois, on February 21, 1977.
+Bro died in her home in Park Forest, Illinois, on February 21, 1977, aged 82.
 She was buried at Greenwood Cemetery in Cable, Wisconsin.